japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Dropping block [blockId] from memory
 ----

-dropFromMemory then asserts that the given block is xref:storage:BlockInfoManager.adoc#assertBlockIsLockedForWriting[locked for writing].
+dropFromMemory then asserts that the given block is storage:BlockInfoManager.md#assertBlockIsLockedForWriting[locked for writing].

-If the block's xref:storage:StorageLevel.adoc[StorageLevel] uses disks and the internal xref:DiskStore.adoc[DiskStore] object (`diskStore`) does not contain the block, it is saved then.
+If the block's storage:StorageLevel.md[StorageLevel] uses disks and the internal DiskStore.md[DiskStore] object (`diskStore`) does not contain the block, it is saved then.
 You should see the following INFO message in the logs:

 ```
 Writing block [blockId] to disk